mi-mran/models_pytorch/machine_learning/README.md

 Similarly, the information gain of Attribute 2 is 0.
 Hence we can conclude that Attribute 1 has the highest information gain and would form the first split of the decision tree.

 **NOTE: This implementation only considers classification problems.**

+---

+## K Nearest Neighbours
+Another supervised learning algorithm that helps us compute a predicted class or continuous value based on the labels of its K nearest neighbours.
+The distance between the neighbours determines the final computation of the predicted output value.

+When given an unseen data point, the algorithm first identifies the K points that are closest to the data point based on the feature space.
+The distance between the data point and each K point can be calculated using various metrics, such as Manhattan, Euclidean and Hamming distances.

+In a classification scenario, the class that dominates within the K points is selected as the output class.
+In a regression scenario, the average of all the K points is computed as the output value.

+Although K nearest neighbours is a simple, interpretable and highly versatile algorithm, it does have several drawbacks.
+With an increasing volume of data, the the prediction step may be slowed.
+In addition, significant memory is used to store the training data.
+Lastly, the algorithm is sensitive to the scale of the data and the presence of irrelevant features.